jaafarhawli/vote-chain/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

 - This project uses the [React app library](https://reactjs.org/).
 React makes it painless to create interactive UIs, is component-based and is reusable.
-- As database, [MongoDB](https://www.mongodb.com/) was used
+- As database, [MongoDB](https://www.mongodb.com/) was used.
+MongoDB is a NoSQL database which is well-suited for handling off-chain data, it can easily store and access data that is spread across multiple servers.
+It is scalable and this means that it can handle large amounts of data without becoming bogged down.
+This makes it ideal for storing data that is used by blockchain applications.
 - Vote Chain uses Node.js Express framework for backend.
 [Express](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
-- The project uses solidity for writing smart contracts to blockchain.
+- The project uses [Truffle](https://trufflesuite.com/truffle/) framework which is widely considered the most popular tool for blockchain application development.
+It uses Solidity for writing smart contracts to blockchain.
 [Solidity](https://docs.soliditylang.org/en/v0.8.17/) is an object-oriented, high-level language for implementing smart contracts.

 <br><br>